Haberfield, New South Wales: Heritage

 The majority of houses in Haberfield are protected under a 'heritage order', which is the main reason why so many original Victorian and Federation houses still exist in the area.
 Renovations and additions to both houses and properties must follow strict guidelines ensuring they stay true to the era's style.
 Some examples of rules include: banning the addition of second storeys unless in the existing roof space, banning the demolishing of any protected houses, ensuring a 50:50 ratio of 'hard surface' to 'soft surface' on the property, ensuring house exteriors are painted in federation colours.
 Houses must also have a roof consisting of terracotta or slate tiles.

 One notable landmark is Yasmar, at 185 Parramatta Road.
 Formerly known as Yasmar Hostel, this building was built circa 1870 of dressed stone, with a verandah and iron columns.
 It also features French windows and extensive cedar joinery, and is set in a lush garden.
 It was later part of Yasmar Juvenile Centre and is listed on the Register of the National Estate.

 Haberfield has a heritage association to help residents maintain their heritage properties.

 21st century

-A proposal was made by McDonald's to build a drive-thru outlet on Parramatta Road in Haberfield in 2011.
+A proposal was made by McDonald's to build a drive-through outlet on Parramatta Road in Haberfield in 2011.
 This was fiercely opposed by a group of local residents who wanted to preserve the suburb's "cultural and architectural heritage."
 The development application was rejected by Ashfield Council in 2009, however McDonald's appealed to the Land and Environment Court of New South Wales and the appeal was upheld in 2011, but with modifications to the proposed building.
-Following the opening of McDonald's in Haberfield, there were complaints about odours coming from the site in 2012 and 2013.
+Following the opening of the McDonald's restaurant in Haberfield, there were complaints about odours coming from the site in 2012 and 2013.